 Here's a restaurant-style heavy ceramic cup that holds 14 ounces of whatever beverage suits your fancy.
 Even though you probably won’t take this cup on the river with you, the cup can take your mind to the heart of the Colorado River in the Grand Canyon.
 Made in USA!.

-Guide to the Colorado River in the Grand Canyon, Sixth Edition
+Guide to the Colorado River in the Grand Canyon, Seventh Edition

 Winner of the 2007 National Outdoor Book Award - Outdoor Adventure Guidebook Category